oxapavan/oxapavan.github.io/_pages/publications.md

 ---
-layout: page
+layout: about
-title: "publications"
+title: About
-permalink: /publications/
+permalink: /
-nav: true
-nav_order: 1
 ---

 <!-- _pages/publications.md -->